 In order to celebrate, the families make altars and place ofrendas (offerings) of food such as pan de muertos baked in shapes of skulls and figures, candles, incense, yellow marigolds known as cempazuchitl (also spelled zempasuchil) and most importantly a photo of the departed soul is placed on the altar.

-From the Mattie Rhodes Center, a representative gives us perspective.
+From the Mattie Rhodes Center, Jenny Mendez gives us a perspective.